Web components

 Release updates

-Our components are released via NPM, and are versioned using semantic versioning.
+Our components are released via npm, and are versioned using semantic versioning.
 This makes it easy for those using the components to keep track of what version of the components their project is using.

 To update the components when a new version is released, run:

-Component Library
+Web Component Library

-Angular Component Library
+Angular Web Component Library

-React Component Library
+React Web Component Library

 Learn more